OBF/GSoC/00_ideas.md

 #### Difficulty

-* <span class="medium">medium</span> mostly Python for the back-end and PureScript and JavaScript for the front-end.
+{% include difficulty.html difficulty="medium" %} mostly Python for the
+back-end and PureScript and JavaScript for the front-end.
 Understanding of HTML and SQL may come in handy.

 #### Mentors